Measurement of Charge Multiplicity Asymmetry Correlations in High Energy Nucleus-Nucleus Collisions at 200 GeV: Data Analysis

 The details of the STAR experiment can be found in Ref.~\cite{STAR}.
 The minimum-bias triggers for Au+Au and $d$+Au collisions were provided by the Central Trigger Barrel~\cite{CTB} and the Zero Degree Calorimeters (ZDC)~\cite{ZDC}.
 A total of 8.8 million Au+Au events with centrality ranging from 0-80\% (Run IV) and a total of 8.9 million $d$+Au events (Run III) were used in this analysis.
 The Run VII data used for comparison and for the ZDC first harmonic event plane study consists of 70 million minimum-bias Au+Au events.

 The Au+Au collision centrality is defined according to the measured charged particle multiplicity in the main Time Projection Chamber (TPC) within the pseudo-rapidity range $|\eta|<0.5$~\cite{spec200}.
 Results will be presented as a function of centrality in terms of the number of participant nucleons, $\Npart$, which was obtained from a Monte Carlo Glauber calculation \cite{Levente}.
+The corresponding impact parameters and the uncorrected and corrected charged hadron multiplicities can be found in Ref.~\cite{Levente}.

 The main detector used for this analysis was the Time Projection Chamber (TPC)~\cite{TPC1,TPC2}.
 The TPC is surrounded by a solenoidal magnet providing a uniform magnetic field of 0.5 tesla along the beam direction.
 Particle tracks were reconstructed by the TPC.
 The primary collision vertex was reconstructed using TPC tracks passing various quality cuts.
 Events with a primary vertex location within $\pm 30$~cm of the geometric center of the TPC along the beam axis were used in the analysis.